Altalena Affair: Confrontation with the IDF

 Fearing the fire would spread to the holds which contained explosives, Captain Fein ordered all aboard to abandon ship.
-People jumped into the water, whilst their comrades on shore set out to meet them on rafts.
+Passengers jumped into the water, whilst their comrades on shore set out to meet them on rafts.
 Begin biographer Daniel Gordis writes that although Captain Fein flew the white flag of surrender, automatic fire continued to be directed at the unarmed survivors swimming in the water.
 Begin, who was on deck, agreed to leave the ship only after the last of the wounded had been evacuated.
 Although civil war appeared imminent, a cease-fire was arranged by the evening of 22 June.
 Mass arrests were carried out against Irgun soldiers who had joined their former comrades, and Irgun units in the IDF were disbanded, with their soldiers dispersed among other units.
 In all, more than 200 Irgun members were arrested.
-Most were released several weeks later, with the exception of five senior commanders (Moshe Hason, Eliyahu Lankin, Yaakov Meridor, Bezalel Amitzur, and Hillel Kook), who were detained for more than two months, until 27 August, 1948.
+Most were released several weeks later, with the exception of five senior commanders (Moshe Hason, Eliyahu Lankin, Yaakov Meridor, Bezalel Amitzur, and Hillel Kook), who were detained for more than two months, until 27 August 1948.
 Eight IDF soldiers who refused to fire on the Altalena were court-martialed for insubordination.

 Meanwhile, Begin reached his clandestine radio station and ordered his men not to fight back.
 He called for them to assemble in Jerusalem and continue the battle for the Old City.

-Sixteen Irgun fighters were killed in the confrontation with the army (all but three were veteran members and not newcomers from the ship); six were killed in the Kfar Vitkin area and ten on Tel Aviv beach.
+Sixteen Irgun fighters were killed in the confrontation with the army (all but three were veteran members and not newcomers from the ship); six were killed in the Kfar Vitkin area and 10 on Tel Aviv beach.
 Three IDF soldiers were killed: two at Kfar Vitkin and one in Tel Aviv.